aalto-ics-kepaco/comboKR/README.md

 ## Demo

 A small-scale demo is provided in demo.py.
 It runs the experimental setup used in PIICM modification comparison experiments: see supplementary material.
-The expected runtime is as reported there: less than 10 seconds for one training-test cycle.
+The expected runtime of the algorithm is as reported there; the full script should run in two minutes.

 ## Instructions for use

 The algorithm is implemented in the class ComboKR, implementing train and predict -methods.
-Example on how to use the algorithm can be found from the demo.
+Example on how to use the algorithm can be found from the demo.py.